ncihtan/h5ad/README.md

 If the h5ad file fails validation, please resolve the errors noted and retry validation.

 ## Information for Developers
-To further develop this code, please use Python 3.6 or above.
+To further develop this code, please use Python >= 3.8.

 Next, it is recommended that you create a virtual environment: